Hand reaching towards the light

 Image by free stock photos from www.picjumbo.com from Pixabay

-Mother Nature’s mysterious qualities are highlighted in our understanding of finger counts, but at the end of the day, it could simply be that we’re looking for an answer that’s more complex than the truth.
-Animals with fewer fingers than us bipedal primates seem to have lost their extra digits purely because they became unnecessary.
-So, the most likely explanation – at least the simplest one that makes sense – is that having the minimum number of fingers needed is a benefit in itself.
+Animals who have fewer than five fingers seem to have lost their extra digits because they were unnecessary.
+So the most likely explanation – at least the simplest one – is that having the minimum number of digits needed for your hand and wrist structure is a benefit in itself.

 Follow us on social media!